 Originally founded by Ricardo Ramos Jr. and his wife, Viridiana, the couple opened their first location in Ewing, NJ back in 2010.
 Since then, they have brought Ricardo’s parents, Eugenia and Ricardo Sr. in for assistance, making it a true family business.
-The company has expanded, opening three more restaurants in the Garden State since their foundation, including the Glassboro location, which has been in business since May of 2018.
+The company has expanded, opening three more restaurants in the Garden State since its foundation, including the Glassboro location, which has been in business since May 2018.

 It doesn’t take an extensive internet search, however, to find that the eatery has mixed reviews.
-Some online critics have scrutinized wait-time, service and the quality of food.
+Some online critics have scrutinized wait time, service, and the quality of food.
 In one response from their online account, the establishment explained these inadequacies:

 “Being we’re new, we’re working through some growing pains, adjusting to the unknowns,” the account said.
 “Rest assured we’re adjusting fast and significantly increased the staffing.
-We’d love to make it up to you and a chance to change your mind.”
+We’d love to make it up to you and have a chance to change your mind.”

-While it may bother some, wait-time seemed to be a nonissue for some patrons.
+While it may bother some, wait time seemed to be a nonissue for some patrons.

 “It was quick,” added Barry, referring to the service.